i-machine-think/signal/README.md

-# signal
+# polybius

-Version alpha for the project signal
+Version alpha for the project polybius

 ## Setup